About bridle leather

 English Bridle is produced from full grain leather.
 This process utilises only natural products, and we source only the best for our collection.
 The preparation process is manually intensive and is carried out by skilled professionals.

-To begin with, we inspect the hides to identify any imperfections or excessive defects within the pieces.
-Once we are happy with the quality, we create the dye mix that is then applied to the skins either by spraying or by hand.
+To begin with, the hides are inspected to identify any imperfections or excessive defects within the pieces.
+Once happy with the quality, a dye mix is created that is then applied to the skins either by spraying or by hand.
 Quality checking occurs after every stage of the process, including this one.
 Finally, the finished surface is hand greased with a blend of natural tallows and oils to provide the classic polished shine that customers adore.